mondaladi/SmartBenchPSU/README.md

 To better understand how buck converters work and how they adjust voltage and limit current, I highly recommend checking out GreatScott!'s video.
 **Watch the video here:** [GreatScott!
 YouTube Video](https://www.youtube.com/watch?v=8uoo5pAeWZI&t=458s&ab_channel=GreatScott%21)

 ## License
-This project is open-source and released under the [MIT License] (LICENSE)
+This project is open-source and released under the [MIT License](LICENSE).